Signed in as:

 Dress comfortably for a classroom environment.

 Yes!
 Children are welcome with an accompanying adult.
+Everyone must have their own ticket!

 School of Ranch is a Central Oregon-based 501c3 nonprofit.
 We hire skilled community members to teach practical and artisan skills.
 Our mission is to educate, support local entrepreneurs, and provide common ground for people regardless of politics, age, background or beliefs.